Japan Amusement Expo 2024: The Full Recap

 Airgallet EXA Label

 Airgallet EXA Label was revealed just before Asuka 120% at Shooters Fes 2024 in early April.
 This has art from Toaplan original Junya Inoue, as well as an arranged Keio Keishi OST.
-It should be landing pretty soon.
+It should be landing soon.

 Bunny Bomber Blast!